titech-edp/titech-edp.github.io/2017-edp-bc/index.md

 ### Homework

-- user testing for the three prorotypes
+- user testing and preparation for the presentation

 ## [EDP-B5] 11/18（土）10:00-15:50